NeoMopp/terraform-common-modules/README.md

 # terraform-common-modules
-Common Terraform Modules to be used in creating AWS infra
+Common Terraform Modules to be used in creating Cloud infra